cyberark/conjur/docs/tour.md

 {% include toc.md key='policies' %}

 In order to manage control of infrastructure, you use Conjur policies to create access rules between users, machines, services and secrets.
+Policies are the medium of security model collaboration.
+Since they are human readable, they can be shared with all stakeholders to gain consensus before commiting changes to your security infrastructure.

-A policy is a declarative document - data, not code - so loading a policy cannot have any effect other than to create and update the role-based access control model inside the Conjur service.
+A policy is a declarative document (data, not code), so loading a policy cannot have any effect other than to create and update the role-based access control model inside the Conjur service.
 It is written using Policy Markup, a subset of YAML which is human-readable and thus homoiconic: it does what it looks like it does.

 Documents in Policy Markup format are easy to generate and manipulate using any programming language, and they are idempotent so you can safely re-apply a policy any number of times.
 These properties make them automation-friendly.